globusonline/provision/doc/instance_operations.rst

 Removing hosts and users
 ------------------------

-Similarly, you can remove hosts and users using the :ref:`cli_gp-remove-hosts` and :ref:`cli_gp-remove-users`, respectively.
+Similarly, you can remove hosts and users using the :ref:`cli_gp-instance-remove-hosts` and :ref:`cli_gp-instance-remove-users`, respectively.
 Besides providing the Globus Provision instance identifier, and the domain where you want to remove hosts or users, you also need to provide a list of hosts/users.

 For example, to remove ``simple-condor-wn3``, we could do the following::

-	gp-remove-hosts --domain simple \
+	gp-instance-remove-hosts --domain simple \
 	                         gpi-02156188 \
 	                         simple-condor-wn3 simple-foo simple-bar

 Notice how we've also specified two hosts that don't exist.
-In this case, ``gp-remove-hosts`` will just print out a warning::
+In this case, ``gp-instance-remove-hosts`` will just print out a warning::

 	Warning: Host simple-foo does not exist.